Criminal or Suspicious Behavior

 - Determine if there are other suspects, weapons, explosives, etc.

-- Units should place themselves in a position where they may intercept fleeing suspects if safe to do so.
+- Units should place themselves in a position where they may intercept fleeing suspects if it is safe to do so.

 - After the suspect is removed from the area/building, the entire location should be completely searched for possible additional suspect(s) or victims.